bordanattila/NutriPal/README.md

 - 📊 **Dashboard** with calorie/macro charts
 - 🧮 **Custom Recipes** builder and logger
 - 🔍 **Barcode Scanner** using `Quagga2`
+- 🤖 **AI-Powered Suggestions**: Ask NutriPal AI what to eat to hit your macros (powered by LangChain.js)
 - 🌮 **One-click logging** from saved meals or recipes
 - 📅 **Calendar-based log navigation**
 - ⚙️ Profile management with calorie goals and image uploads